Frequently Asked Questions Regarding HS 408: Fieldwork Experience

 HS 408: Fieldwork Experience (Public Health Program)

-Q. When must I send my Letter of Intent to inform the department I plan to take my internship?
+Q. When must I inform the department I plan to take my internship?

 Q. When can I take HS 408?